In this section

 Two amendments were made to the Transportation of Dangerous Goods Regulations (Canada) (TDGR) that will affect the form of the hazardous waste movement document (6 copy manifest) used by generators, carriers and receivers of hazardous waste.

-The Government of the Northwest Territories (GNWT) has developed the following document to explain the changes:
+The GNWT has developed the following document to explain the changes:

 Hazardous waste is considered a dangerous contaminant when it is no longer being used for its intended purpose.
 These wastes have the potential to harm human health or the environment.
 They range from paints, oils and solvents to acids, heavy-metal containing sludges and pesticides.